reevolutiva/twchr-dev/readme.txt

 == Description ==
-*Monetize your streams* and grow your audience by integrating your Twitch channel to your Wordpress site in a simple and fast way with **Twitcher Wordpress Plugin**.
+*Monetize your streams* and grow your audience by integrating your Twitch channel to your Wordpress site in a simple and fast way with **Twitcher.pro Wordpress Twitch account manager Plugin**.
-Twitcher Integrates your Twitch Channel to Wordpress and create a Post Page for every past Stream, so you could mannage and promote your programs and series, and offer extra content for your audience, taking advantage of the power of google.
+Twitcher.pro Integrates your Twitch Channel to Wordpress and create a Post Page for every past Stream, so you could mannage and promote your programs and series, and offer extra content for your audience, taking advantage of the power of google.

 == Features ==